mouliere-lab/ACT-Score/README.md

 If the new sample file does not contain the outcome column, the script will save predictions only.
 If the outcome column is present, it will also calculate performance metrics.

-## Model training details

-The pipeline uses repeated model development across random seeds.
-For each random seed:

-1. Training samples are shuffled.
-2. Hyperparameters are optimized using cross-validation within the training cohort.
-3. The model is fitted using training data only.
-4. The classification threshold is optimized using training data only when `threshold=Optimal`.
-5. The trained model is applied to the validation cohort.
-6. Predictions and performance metrics are saved.

-Across random seeds, predicted probabilities are averaged, and the optimized thresholds are averaged to generate final binary predictions.

 ## Feature selection details

 High-dimensional LIONHEART and DELFI-FTK features are selected separately using Elastic Net logistic regression.
 Feature selection is repeated across random seeds.
 Features with non-zero coefficients are counted across runs, and features selected at least a user-defined number of times are retained.